Funding Public Schools’ Waitlists

 Public schools commonly issue bonds to finance school construction.
 The interest rates they pay depend on investors’ assessments of the risks associated with the bonds and vary from school to school.

-The Arizona Public School Credit Enhancement Program (Program) will reduce borrowing costs by making bonds less risky for investors by ensuring that bonds will be repaid even if the school is not able to make a payment.
-The Program creates an “insurance fund” for the purpose of repaying participating public schools’ principal and interest payments on debt-financing in the event a school defaults.
-The State of Arizona is not liable for any school default nor does it have any impact to the State’s credit rating.
+The Arizona Public School Credit Enhancement Program (Program) reduces borrowing costs by making bonds less risky for investors by ensuring that bonds will be repaid even if a school is not able to make payment.
+The Program creates an “insurance fund” for the purpose of paying participating public schools’ principal and interest on debt-financings in the event that a school defaults.
+The State of Arizona is not liable for any school default nor does it have any impact on the State’s credit rating.

 The Program is funded at a fixed and limited amount of $100 million -- derived from two sources: a) $20 million previously appropriated for this purpose and b) $80 million from the state treasurer's pool of investments.
-It is expected that the $100 million in the Fund will enhance approximately $350 million of bonds issued by public schools’ participating in this program.
+The $100 million in the Fund will enhance approximately $350 million of bonds issued by public schools’ participating in this program.

-The Public School Credit Enhancement Program has received preliminary indication from Standard & Poor’s that bonds issued by eligible schools would be assigned a credit rating of “AA“ rather than whatever rating the bonds would secure if they were not in the Program.
-The savings in interest costs could either serve as a benefit to the taxpayers or be reallocated for school instructional or operational expenses, such as classroom-related expenses or soft capital.
+Bonds issued by participating schools have been assigned a credit rating of “AA“ by Standard and Poor's, which is higher than the underlying rating that the bonds would secure if they were not in the Program.
+The savings in interest costs may either serve as a benefit to the taxpayers or be reallocated for school instructional or operational expenses, such as classroom-related expenses or soft capital.

-Eligible schools who wish to finance new construction or refinance existing school construction debt must submit an application to the Credit Enhancement Eligibility Board.
-The Credit Enhancement Eligibility Board will review applications and approve school program participants.
-The Governor’s Office of Education will provide administrative support.
+Eligible schools who wish to finance new construction or refinance existing school construction debt applied to the Credit Enhancement Eligibility Board.
+The Credit Enhancement Eligibility Board reviewed those applications and approved school program participants.
+The Governor’s Office of Education will provided administrative support.

 SCHOOL ELIGIBILITY FOR THE ACHIEVEMENT DISTRICT